May mercy, grace and peace mark our lives in a fresh way!

 Foe some background, a little bit about John’s story…Recently imprisoned and with the threat of death upon his head literally; John asked friends to seek out Jesus and ask “When the men reached Him, they said, “John the Baptist sent us to ask You, ‘Are You the One who is to come, or should we look for someone else?’”
 Luke 7:20.
 We don’t really know exactly why John asked this but it doesn’t take much imagination to wonder if John’s unexpected imprisonment and the threat of death made him question his beliefs.
 After all, he was sent to prepare the way for Jesus the Messiah.
 Jesus was just getting started in ministry and John may have been questioning if he had really understood how things were to go.
 If Jesus was truly the foretold Messiah.

 Many believed when the Messiah came that His rule would be a governmental rule; an earthly kingdom.
 God had other plans.
 They were looking for relief from the Roman rulers of the day and a kingdom of their own.
 Isn’t that just like us as humans?
 We try to understand God in human terms rather than accept Him on His own terms.
 We put God in a box that we can understand rather than accepting that His ways are not ours.
 If you will allow me leeway here, we make Him a god in our own image often times rather than truly studying His character by studying His Word.
-If we are not careful, we loose track of Isaiah’s words in As Creator, He is sovereign; supreme ruler, ultimate power, not controlled by outside forces.
-There is no higher authority than God.“Indeed, my plans are not like your plans
+If we are not careful, we loose track of Isaiah’s words in Isaiah 55:8-9 (NET Bible): “Indeed, my plans are not like your plans and my deeds are not like your deeds, for just as the sky is higher than the earth, so my deeds are superior to your deeds and my plans superior to your plans.“ (many translations use the word higher when describing God’s ways and plans) As Creator, He is sovereign; supreme ruler, ultimate power, not controlled by outside forces.
+There is no higher authority than God.

 John’s friends found Jesus and relayed John’s question to Him.
 Later they returned to see John with the answer, “Go and report to John the things you have seen and heard: The blind receive their sight, the lame walk, those with skin diseases are healed, the deaf hear, the dead are raised, and the poor are told the good news.
 Blessed is anyone who does not stumble on account of me.”
 Luke 7:22-23 These scriptures were the springboard for a spirited discussion on what we would want to take care of if our death was imminent; questions we might have about or for God; why offense might come and the reasons we become offended.
 Lastly, a question about our potential reaction when thinking we have been given a task by God and taking on the belief that we will be the one to see it to fruition.
 Is it possible that the very supposition can be or is a challenge to the authority of God in our lives?
 The immediate thought that came to my mind was God calling Abraham the “Father of many nations” only to later tell him to go and sacrifice his only child as an offering.
 Then what if Abraham had carried it out to the finish and had not heard and obeyed when God said “Stop” and provided the ram instead.
 SurelyAbraham had a hard time understanding God’s directions and yet he listened and obeyed.
 His faith was unwavering despite his circumstances.
 How about ours?